-distributed ledger technology (DLT) smart contract
+distributed ledger technology (DLT) What is a smart contract?

 6 alternatives to blockchain for businesses to consider